-And for those hoping to come by boat, there will also be approximately 25 boat slips with metered docking located on the south side of the Pelican Parking Lot.
-These docks are scheduled to be completed in late 2020/2021.
+And for those looking to come by boat, there are a few boat slips with metered docking located on the south side of the Pelican Parking Lot.
+They are first come first serve, and reservations cannot be made.

 Things To Do at St. Pete Pier

-There are a few dining options available at the St. Pete Pier.
+There are a few dining options at the St. Pete Pier.
 Firstly, the main restaurant at the end of the pier is called Teak.
 You’ll find lunch and dinner options with a Floridian focus.
 The modern waterfront restaurant has amazing views plus a bar.
 You can make advance reservations here through OpenTable.
-I highly recommend reservations, and make them at least a few days in advance for a desirable dinner time.
+I highly recommend making reservations for the weekends.

 There’s also the casual Driftwood Cafe on the Pier Point deck, which serves coffee, drinks and grab-and-go style foods like sandwiches.

 In the Pier Plaza you’ll find the quick-service Spa Beach Bistro.
 This is the closest option to the Splash Pad, playground and Spa Beach.
 They have pizza, ice cream, grab-and-go snacks and a full bar.
 And there’s plenty of covered seating to get out of the sun.
 This is the perfect snack shack to grab an ice cream while the kids play in the splash pad!

 Another popular option is Doc Ford’s Rum Bar.
 They feature fresh seafood and Caribbean flavors, plus a wide selection of premium rums.
 The indoor and outdoor seating options will give you a great water view while you dine.
 We really enjoyed the food and atmosphere here.